 Dubb, Allie and Sergio DellaPergola.
-"First Census of Jewish Schools in the Diaspora 1981/2-1982/3: United States of America."
+"First Census of Jewish Schools in the Diaspora 1981/2-1982/3."
 Research Report Number 4.
 The Institute of Contemporary Jewry, Project for Jewish Educational Statistics, and JESNA: Hebrew University of Jerusalem, 1986.

 Fishman, Sylvia Barack.
 Learning About Learning: Insights on Contemporary Jewish Education from Jewish Population Studies.
 Maurice and Marilyn Cohen Center for Modern Jewish Studies: Brandeis University, December 1987.